 Gold is a classic example of a commodity investment.
 People often see it as a "safe haven" during times of market volatility.

-If you are investing in gold, be aware that your “moat” (protection against a price drop), is based on external factors.
+If you are investing in gold, be aware that any protection against a price drop is based on external factors.
 The price can fluctuate a lot, and quickly.
+Without the Four M's, you're not evaluating value.
+You're predicting fear.

 2. Bank Products and CDs

 Bank products are some of the safest places to park your cash.
 Think high yield savings accounts, money market accounts, and money market funds.
-They’re insured by financial institutions and pay interest.
-Although usually at a fixed interest rate lower than inflation.
+They're insured by financial institutions and pay interest, but here's the part most people don't think about: that interest rate may not be keeping up with the real cost of living.

 3. Cryptocurrency